sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Sphinx-Gallery can parse all your examples and build the gallery without executing any of the scripts.
-This is just for speed visiulization processes of the gallery and the size it take your website display, or any use you can imagine for it.
-To achive this you need to pass the no plot option in the build process by modifiying your ``Makefile`` with::
+This is just for speed visualization processes of the gallery and the size it takes your website to display, or any use you can imagine for it.
+To achieve this you need to pass the no plot option in the build process by modifying your ``Makefile`` with::

     html-noplot: